iotempire/iotempower/README.rst

 It is based on a multi-layered network architecture.
-This means for this project that each IoT-system (small network of connected sensors and actors) has its own gateway - usually running an mqtt-broker.
-These gateways can be connected to cloud resources, other cloud or Internet based mqtt brokers or interconnected among themsleves.
-Security and privacy can be selctively controleld at each layer border (everywhere, where a gateway connects to layers).
+This means for this project that each IoT-system (small network of connected sensors and actors) has its own gateway - usually running an MQTT-broker.
+These gateways can be connected to cloud resources, other cloud or Internet based mqtt brokers or interconnected among themselves.
+Security and privacy can be selectively controlled at each layer border (everywhere, where a gateway connects to layers).